-The radiation therapy degree at UON is Australia’s leading study program in the discipline.
+The radiation therapy degree at the University of Newcastle is Australia’s leading study program in the discipline.
 Our graduates are sought after worldwide, working to eradicate cancer using superb medical competence and the world’s most advanced cancer treatment technology.
 As a radiation therapist, you can make a real difference in the lives of cancer patients and their families.

 Also known as radiotherapy, radiation therapy uses sophisticated radiation technology to target and destroy cancer cells and shrink tumours – allowing cancer to be treated, managed and cured.
 Our students learn to use radiation therapy as the primary treatment, or used alongside other treatments such as surgery or chemotherapy.

-When you study UON’s Bachelor of Medical Radiation Science (Honours) (Radiation Therapy) at the University of Newcastle you benefit from a degree program combining theoretical and scientific knowledge with practical learning.
+When you study a Bachelor of Medical Radiation Science (Honours) (Radiation Therapy) at the University of Newcastle you benefit from a degree program combining theoretical and scientific knowledge with practical learning.
 You will:

-All UON medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
+All University of Newcastle medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
 As part of the honours component you can choose from two study pathways.

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 Our radiation therapy graduates are very employable and highly regarded.
-About 90% of our graduates find work before, or soon after, finishing their studies (Quality Indicators of Learning and Teaching 2018).
+94% of our graduates find work before, or soon after, finishing their studies (Quality Indicators of Learning and Teaching 2018).